 It’s also important to mix him with other animals and humans.
 And unfamiliar surroundings, sights, and sounds to increase his confidence.
 A good breeder will start this process early, and it’ll be your job to carry it on to maintain his polite ways.

-As an anxious dog, you must crate train your Pap.
+As an anxious dog, you must crate-train your Pap.
 All dogs crave shelter, and so by introducing him to a crate at an early age, he will quickly adapt to his own safe space.
 Make it comfy with a bed and a blanket, and he’ll find it a relaxing place to be when you have to leave him for a few hours.
-Crate training is a must for anxious dog breeds, and you’ll need to make sure you have the right crate for an anxious pup.
+Crate training is a must for anxious dog breeds, and you’ll need to ensure you have the right crate for an anxious pup.

 The Papillon is a relatively healthy dog breed that lives for an average of 14 to 16 years, sometimes longer.
 For him to reach this age, you need to keep him as healthy as possible.
 Keeping him up to date with his veterinary checkups, regular exercise, and top nutrition are some of the most effective and simplest ways to keep him healthy.